- American Physical Society Sites

 - Become a Member

-This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student travel awards to enable graduate student presentations at the 2017 APS DPP annual meeting in Milwaukee.
+This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student travel awards to enable DPP student presentations at the 2018 annual meeting in Portland.
+This offer applies only to students presenting at the DPP annual meeting.

-If funds allow, a few highly qualified undergraduate students will also be considered for these student travel grants.
+If funds allow, a few highly qualified undergraduate students will also be considered for a DPP student travel grant.

 Student travel grant recipients must be currently enrolled in a Ph.D. program, or high school program, at a U.S. or international institution and conducting cutting-edge research in plasma physics.
-Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this scholarship to the 2017 Program Chair John Cary (firstname.lastname@example.org) with a copy to DPP Administrator Saralyn Stewart (email@example.com) by midnight EDT Friday, August 4, 2017.
+Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this student travel grant to the DPP 2018 Program Chair David Newman (email@example.com) with a copy to DPP Administrator Saralyn Stewart (firstname.lastname@example.org) by 11:59pm Eastern Daylight Time Wednesday, August 8, 2018.

 The letter should include a brief description of the student's research and how participation at this year’s APS DPP annual meeting would benefit the student.
 Include the student’s information:

 According to DPP policy, only one student per advisor is eligible to apply and a request is appropriate only if the student would not attend, or have difficulty attending, without a student travel grant award.
-A student who has submitted a first-author abstract is as likely to receive an award as a student whose name is farther down the author list, but the letter should more thoroughly justify the student's qualification for an award in the latter case.
-The selected recipients will be informed by close of business EDT Monday, August 14, 2017.
+A student who has submitted a DPP first-author abstract is as likely to receive an award as a student whose name is farther down the author list.
+The advisor’s email message should more thoroughly justify the student's qualification for an award in the latter case.